‘Family Matters’ Flashback: Jaleel White, Darius McCrary Share Old Costar Pics

 The 40-year-old former child actor memorably known as Steve Urkel shared a picture of himself alongside two of his former costars – Darius McCrary and Shawn Harrison.

-Ball was really life back then ???????? #teenagethings #waldogeraldofaldo in the ???? #repost @dariusmccrary #tbt
+Ball was really life back then???????? #teenagethings #waldogeraldofaldo in the???? #repost @dariusmccrary #tbt

 A post shared by Jaleel White (@jaleelwhite) on

-The picture, which was posted on Jaleel’s Instagram page, showed Jaleel, Eddie and Shawn hugging as they posed for a group photo.
+The picture, which was posted on Jaleel’s Instagram page, showed Jaleel, Eddie, and Shawn hugging as they posed for a group photo.

 Darius McCrary played Eddie Winslow on Family Matters– the oldest Winslow child who eventually became a close friend to White’s Urkel character.
 Shawn Harrison played Waldo Geraldo Faldo, Eddie’s longtime childhood friend who was a little off in some areas but always hit the mark when it mattered the most.